Daniel-Wata/Data-Engineering-Zoomcamp/Module 1/README.md

 pip --version
 ```

-which gave me the answers
+which gave me the answer 24.3.1

 ## 2. Understanding Docker networking and docker-compose